|This article is a proposal|

 First world tour soon followed full of sold out concerts across FK, continental Europe and North America.
 On their return they started to work in their next album while in refuge in a cottage turned into a recording studio in deep rural England.
 As result sixth album came out in early 1976, called House of Cards.
 As too many songs were recorded it turned into a double album.
 Its cover depicted a high castle of cards with some of them falling, a metaphore to social and economical fragility of society.
 The album was crowned by a raga influenced long track, Bombay, which had the participation of a group of ten sarangi Indian players.

 Despite not being as much well received as The Hermit by the critics it was a comercial success.
 Another world tour promoted the new work for nearly a year, ending in mid-1977.
 On their return Gracie Plant’s health had deteriorated due to continuous consumption of absinthe.
 Meanwhile a live album being the soundtrack of a homonymous movie, Bleed Aeroplane, was released during late 1977.

 The keyboard period

 In late 1977, a new member joined Lead Aeroplane.
 Keyboard player John Paul Gorman, who picked the symbol ⚅ as sixth member of the band, had already participate in recording albums since 1974 and followed the band as live musician during the 1976-77 world tour.
 With him once again Lead Aeroplane’s sound changed, now adding keyboards to their aggressive style.
 Due to Gracie Plant’s health new record was delayed until early 1978.
 Seventh album, called ObeliZk, received mixed, although in general warm, critics.
-At the time critics saw ObeliZk as an approach to Pink Frojt style (among many other zone rock acts) due to the use of instruments such as piano, positive pipe organ and orchestron but without being too elaborate.
+At the time critics saw ObeliZk as an approach to Pink Frojt style (among many other zone rock acts) due to the use of instruments such as piano, harmonium and orchestron but without being too elaborate.
 Also fans felt divided about this unusually softer approach to rock by the band.

 A new world tour was programmed for 1979-80 ending at the upcoming Canterbury Rock Festival, where second day should be headlined by Lead Aeroplane, but Gracie Plant’s health continued to deteriorate.